fabric8io/ipaas-quickstarts/quickstart/cdi/camel-mq/README.md

-# Camel CDI ActiveMQ QuickStart
+# CDI Camel MQ QuickStart

 This example shows how to use Camel in the Java Container using CDI to connect to an ActiveMQ broker hosted in Kubernetes.